 The 5-year BA/MA program in economics allows qualified undergraduate students to take graduate level economic courses and count them towards their B.A. degree in economics.
-After completing the B.A. in economics, some or all of the graduate level ECON course taken as an undergraduate student may be counted again towards the M.A. degree in economics.
-The maximum number of dual credit hours that can be applied to both degrees is 12.
+After completing the B.A. in economics, up to 12 graduate level ECON credits taken as an undergraduate student may be counted again towards the M.A. in Economics degree.
 This allows a student to complete both the B.A. and M.A. in economics in as few as five years.
 Students who decide not to pursue a M.A. degree in economics at CU Denver after earning a B.A. degree in economics retain their B.A. degree along with all other undergraduate credentials on their transcripts.
 Learn more about the M.A. degree in economics here.

 Undergraduate required courses (30 or 31 credit hours):

 Undergraduate electives (9 credit hours):

 Three undergraduate economics courses and at least 2 of them must be at 4000-level.

 - ECON 5803 - Mathematical Economics (3 credits)1

 - ECON 5073 - Microeconomics Theory (3 credits)

 - ECON 5083 - Macroeconomics Theory (3 credits)

 - ECON 5813 - Econometrics I (3 credits)